4046 SUPER VCO info page.

 If all is well the notes inbetween shouldn't be too far off either.
 You'll always be a few cents off on C3 and C4 but that's normal with this VCO.

-If the notes in between are way off then your transistor pair might not be matched correctly.
+If the notes in between are way off then you can bet your CD4046 is to blame.

 You probably won't get it perfect though.
 This VCO is notorious for not being the most accurate with octave tracking.